 Obviously one very welcome feature of Mailchimp is its free plan – you can send up to 12,000 emails to up to 2000 subscribers per month.
-This is generous and may be useful for some users but it's important to note that on the free plan don’t get to use autoresponders (a crucial feature in my book) and several other important features.
+This is generous and may be useful for some users - particularly those who wish to send occasional emails to a relatively small list - but it's important to note that if you're on the free plan, you won't get to use autoresponders (a crucial feature in my book) and several other important features.

 Zooming in: the Getresponse "Email" plan vs Mailchimp "Growing Business" plan

-I suspect most users will be interested in comparing the Mailchimp "Growing Business" plan against the Getresponse "Email" plan.
+I suspect most readers of this review will be interested in comparing the Mailchimp "Growing Business" plan against the Getresponse "Email" plan.
 These are the cheapest paid-for offerings from the two companies; and they offer a broadly similar feature set.

 When looking at these two plans, it's probably fair to say that in general, Getresponse comes out cheapest in terms of pricing.
 For example, with Mailchimp, hosting 2500 subscribers will cost you $30; hosting 5000 will cost $50 and hosting 10000 will cost $75.
 The comparative costs with Getresponse are $25, $45 and $65 respectively making Getresponse seem, on the face of it, a cheaper product.
 (These plans all allow you to send an unlimited number of emails per month to subscribers).